Solving Optimization Problems with OMMX Adapter#

 Analyzing the Results#

-• The optimal value (maximum total value)
+• The optimal value (the highest total value of items)

 Analyzing the Optimal Solution#